Beware the indifference... or hostility... of readers.

 Do you write with the intention of having people eagerly read your work?

 In an an interview with The Irish Times' Sara Keating, former U.S. poet laureate Billy Collins spoke words of wisdom to all with ears to hear—that means you and me and all CEOs, founders, and other experts seeking to change the world with their writing.

-Where you see the word "poem" in the quote, substitute blog post, or web page, or whatever it is you're working on.
+Where you see the word "poem" in the quote, substitute blog post, or web page, or letter to investors, or whatever it is you're working on.

-When you see the word "poet," substitute online marketer, which is what you are if you're selling your wares online.
+Where you see the word "poet," substitute CEO, founder, thought leader, or online marketer, which is what you are if you're selling your wares online.

 Listen up; this is good stuff.